mehulj94/changeWallpaper/README.md

 # changeWallpaper
 Simple python scripts to change wallpaper in windows.
+The script will pickup wallpaper from local folder.

 # Setup
 * Create a folder where all the wallpaper will be stored.
 This folder will also store "wallpaper.config" file if V2 script is used.